Where to find the best sunsets and sunrise around Hawaii (updated 2021)

 Check out Jackson’s post on the Lanikai Pillbox Hike

-Best Maui sunset or sunrise experience
+The best Maui sunset or sunrise experiences

 Secret Cove Beach for sunset

 Secret Cove Beach, also commonly referred to as Makena Cove or Paako Cove, is a spectacular small white sand beach on Maui.
 Just south of the Big Beach 3rd entrance is a favourite sunset location in Hawaii for photographers, locals and tourists alike.
 Despite its name, Secret Cove Beach is no longer that much of a secret, you’ll even find it on Google maps!
 This small beach provides an intimate setting to watch the daylight fade to an explosion of colour

 It is one of the best Instagram spots on Maui and one of the most photographed locations, and with good reason.
 Surrounded by swaying palm trees and with a generous sprinkling of lava rock amidst pale sand, it has a true feeling of a tropical paradise.
 In fact, it has graced many a Hawaiian postcard.